 With the minimal risk and the excellent outcomes, patients are now requesting dry needling every time they come into our office.
 It’s a lot cheaper than other forms of treatment and most of the time, a lot more effective.

-Dr. Gibson is one of the first certified Chiropractors in Morrisville and North Carolina that is board certified to Dry Needle.
+Dr. Gibson is one of the first Chiropractors in Morrisville and North Carolina that is board certified in Dry Needling.
 If you have more questions, please feel free to call our office today!